Friday, November 15, 2024

 During the American Revolution, some key military action took place in the middle of New Jersey.
 This is where the family of Abraham Van Tuyl lived, and they gave their full support to the American cause.

-Abraham was born in about 1714 Isaac Van Tuyl and Sarah Lakerman,1 and he was the third of six children.
+Abraham was born in about 1714 to Isaac Van Tuyl and Sarah Lakerman,1 and he was the third of six children.
 The Van Tuyl family was scattered over the northern part of Staten Island, and the house where Abraham’s family lived when he was a boy is still standing today.
 Isaac Van Tuyl was said to be in possession of it in 1719.

 Abraham was only about 14-years-old when his father died in 1728; his inheritance was £30, which he likely didn’t receive until he came of age.
 When Abraham was about 20, he married Maritje Van Pelt, the daughter of Jan Van Pelt of Staten Island,1 and they had a child, Jan, who was baptized on June 2, 1734.2 Then she seems to have died, and Abraham married Margreitje Van Pelt by the end of 1738.1 They had eleven children, with the youngest born in about 1762.1